carmenbianca/report-liferay/report.md

 ### Interaction with pre-approved licenses

 @liferay-outbound defines a list of pre-approved \glspl{license}.
-Although far from ideal, that list can simply be hardcoded.
+Although never exactly ideal, that list can simply be hardcoded.
 The \glspl{license}' names must match ClearlyDefined's naming scheme, which should be \gls{spdx}.

 ### Implementation language {#why-python}